Virtual-Coffee/VC-Community-Docs/monthly-challenges/get-job-ready/README.md

 # Get Job Ready

 This challenge aims to work on creating, revising, or updating your job packet materials and that elevator pitch that might get you in the door.
-This challenge emphasizes taking time to ensure they work together or get some extra feedback on what you've worked on.
+This challenge emphasizes taking time to ensure they work together and getting some extra feedback on what you've worked on.

 > [!TIP]
 > Read our [`facilitator-docs.md`](../facilitators-docs.md) to learn how to handle tasks before and after challenges, as well as the technical guidelines.